tutorial

 Step 2: Connecting AWS QuickSight to PostgreSQL #

 You can connect QuickSight to a private PostgreSQL (RDS Aurora) if you are on the enterprise edition.
-See full walkthrough.
+See full walk through.
 If not, you can also make the Aurora publicly accessible but it is highly advised to only allow connections from QuickSight IP Addresses .

 Click Create New Dataset and choose PostgresSQL (In this tutorial we will connect to publicly accessible RDS with authorized QuickSight IP Address) and fill-in the connection details:

-Step 3: Visualize the Data! #
+Step 3: Visualize the Data #

-view which you need to create.
+Choose the table you want to visualize, in this case we will choose theaws_resources view which you need to create.
 To create or update the view, run this query (part of the CloudQuery AWS Source plugin source code) on your database.
-This will allow you to visualize all resources across all accounts and regions.- Now visualize away with QuickSight!
-Here is a small example of global filterable resources we created pretty quickly
+This will allow you to visualize all resources across all accounts and regions.

 You can reuse QuickSight to export/share those dashboards as well as create alerts!